 Figure 1.
 Schematic showing the major components included with the Adaptive Optics Kits.
 L, M, DM, BS, and BD refer to lens, mirror, deformable mirror, beamsplitter, and beam dump, respectively.
 The "X" marks the position of the CB1 U-bench, which is also the location of an image plane in the setup; thus, if desired, a user-supplied sample can be inserted at this location.

-In addition to the WFS150-5C CCD or WFS20-5C high-speed CMOS Shack-Hartmann Wavefront Sensor, your choice of an piezoelectric or MEMS-based deformable mirror, and control software (Windows XP and 7 compatible), these adaptive optics kits also include a source, all collimation/imaging optics, and all mounting hardware necessary to build the layout depicted in Figure 1 to the right.
+In addition to the WFS150-5C CCD or WFS20-5C high-speed CMOS Shack-Hartmann Wavefront Sensor, your choice of an piezoelectric or MEMS-based deformable mirror, and control software (Windows 7, 8, and 10 compatible), these adaptive optics kits also include a source, all collimation/imaging optics, and all mounting hardware necessary to build the layout depicted in Figure 1 to the right.
 Please note that a breadboard is not included.

 Figures 2 and 3 below are photographs showing two different views of an assembled AOK1-UM01 AO Kit.
 The other adaptive optics kits follow a similar layout, but contain slightly different components, as outlined in the table on the Components tab.
 The cage components are divided into three pre-aligned pieces that need to be arranged on a user-supplied breadboard: two sections of preassembled cage components are used together to image a beam waist onto the DM surface and a third preassembled cage system is used to image a beam waist onto the Shack-Hartmann wavefront sensor.